RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

 </details>

 ### Server FRR - config generator
 Servers have simple FRR configuration generator script.
-Additional systemd service will generate and reload FRR config each time a new peer is added to /etc/rtbbgp/peers.
+Additional systemd service will generate and reload FRR config every time a new peer is added to `/etc/rtbbgp/peers`.
 As long as switch has IPv6 configured on sub ports according to the magic formula, server connection can be physically moved (online) between ports or even devices.
-(Nice fature to have, if remote hands are not careful in DC :) ):
+(It is a nice fature to have, if remote hands are not careful in data center. 🙂)

 ```
 $ systemctl status frr-reload.path